UnGuZartex/Blockr/Documentation/UseCases.md

 ## Use Case 3: Delete Program Block

 ### Precondition
-There is a block in the Program Area.
+There is at least one block present in the Program Area.

 ### Success Guarantee (Postcondition)
 The user is aware that the block is deleted.
-The block gets deleted from the Program Area.
+The block gets removed from the Program Area and the other blocks correctly updated.
 The amount of blocks which can still be placed is updated.

 ### Main Success Scenario
 1. The user moves the mouse cursor over a block in the Program Area, then presses the left mouse key.
 The user then moves the mouse cursor to the Palette, and then releases the left mouse key.